 Once the doctor has prescribed your medication the pharmacy discharge team will review the prescription and identify what medication is required.
 They will ask you if you have any medicines at home and check if you already have a supply in your locker.

-A range of common medicines for discharge are available on the wards but in some cases the prescription will be sent to pharmacy for additional items.
+A range of common medicines for discharge are available on the wards but in some cases, the prescription will be sent to the pharmacy for additional items.

 A nurse or member of the pharmacy team will discuss any changes to your medication and answer any questions that you may have.
 The patient information leaflet provided with your medicines will provide further information.
 If you require any additional help to manage your medicines such as large print labels or a reminder card please let the pharmacy team know.